Probate Q&A Series What steps must a North Carolina personal representative take to report and account for a missing vehicle in probate?

 3. File an Inventory with the Clerk of Superior Court

-Under North Carolina General Statute § 28A-13-2 (link), you must file a complete inventory within 90 days of your appointment.
+Under North Carolina General Statute § 28A-13-2 (link), you must file an inventory within 3 months of your appointment.
 List all assets, including the missing vehicle, to avoid personal liability.

 4. Describe the Vehicle as Missing

 In your inventory, identify the vehicle by make, model, year and vehicle identification number (VIN).
-If you lack full details, note “missing.”
-Include a summary of your search efforts and communications to show you acted in good faith.
+If you lack full details, note that the vehicle is missing or its location is unknown.

 5. Value the Missing Vehicle

 Estimate its fair market value using reliable sources like Kelley Blue Book.
-If the vehicle’s value exceeds $5,000, you must appoint two disinterested appraisers under North Carolina General Statute § 28A-13-3 (link).
+If the clerk requires appraisal, appraisers may be appointed under North Carolina General Statute § 28A-13-3 (link).
 If you cannot determine a value, state that the value is unknown.

 6. Account for the Vehicle in Your Final Distribution

-When preparing your final account under North Carolina General Statute § 28A-18-1 (link), list the vehicle as an unlocated asset.
-Explain how its absence affects the estate’s total value and the distribution plan.
+When preparing your annual or final account under North Carolina General Statute § 28A-21-2 (link), include the vehicle as an unlocated asset if it remains part of the estate.
+Explain any receipts, disbursements, or unresolved status affecting the estate administration.

 7. Amend Your Inventory if the Vehicle Reappears